idiap/facereclib/docs/experiments.rst

      $ bin/faceverify.py --features "facereclib.features.DCTBlocks(block_size=10, block_overlap=0, number_of_dct_coefficients=42)"

    .. note::
-     If you use this option with a class that is *not* in the **facereclib** module, or your parameters use another module, you have to specify the imports that are needed instead.
+     If you use this option with a class that is *not* in the ``facereclib`` module, or your parameters use another module, you have to specify the imports that are needed instead.
      You can do this using the ``--imports`` command line option.
+     By default, only the ``facereclib`` is imported.

      Example:

      .. code-block:: sh

-       $ bin/faceverify.py --tool "facereclib.tools.BICTool(distance_function=numpy.subtract)" --imports facereclib numpy
+       $ bin/faceverify.py --tool "facereclib.tools.BIC(distance_function=numpy.subtract)" --imports facereclib numpy

 Of course, you can mix the ways, how you define command line options.

 For several databases, preprocessors, feature types, and recognition algorithms the |project| provides configuration files.
-They are located in the **facereclib/configurations/...** directories.
+They are located in the `facereclib/configurations`_ directories.
 Each configuration file contains the required information for the part of the experiment, and all required parameters are preset with a suitable default value.
 Many of these configuration files with their default parameters are registered as resources, so that you don't need to specify the path.

 Since the default values might not be optimized or adapted to your problem, you can modify the parameters according to your needs.
-The most simple way is to pass the call directly to the command line.
+The most simple way is to pass the constructor call directly to the command line (i.e., use option 3).
-But if you want to remember the parameters, you probably would write another configuration file.
+If you want to remember the parameters, you probably would write another configuration file.
 In this case, just copy one of the existing configuration files to a directory of your choice, adapt it, and pass the file location to the ``bin/faceverify.py`` script.

 In the following, we will provide a detailed explanation of the parameters of the existing :ref:`databases`, :ref:`preprocessors`, :ref:`extractors`, and :ref:`algorithms`.